 We can do hard things.
 Let’s talk.

-The Small Bites series breaks down tough conversations into manageable pieces.
+The Small Bites series is meant to break down tough conversations into manageable pieces.
 I hope you come into this space with an open mind.
 For my part, I know now what I didn’t know in my twenties and thirties, but I don’t yet know what I don’t yet know.
 Thanks to those who are willing to share their thoughts and perspectives in the comments.

 You can find other entries by selecting small bites in the drop down menu under “series posts.”